browserengineering/book/book/invalidation.md

 The `new_line` and `add_inline_child` methods are only called through `layout`, which resets the `children` array, so they don't break idempotency.
-The `get_font` function acts as a cache, so multiple calls return the same font object.
-And `display_px` just does math, so it always returns the same result given the same inputs.
+The `get_font` function acts as a cache, so multiple calls return the same font object, maintaining idempotency.
+And `dpx` just does math, so
+it always returns the same result given the same inputs.
 In other words all of our `layout` methods are now idempotent.

+It's therefore safe to
-Because all of the `layout` methods are now idempotent, it's safe to call `layout` multiple times on the same object---which is exactly what we're now doing.
+call `layout` multiple times on the same object---which is exactly what we're now doing.
 More generally, since it doesn't matter _how many_ times an idempotent function is called, we can *skip redundant